nipayne/DS4100/README.md

 - Can the time that it takes for a victim to report a crime be predicted based on specific variables?

 - Can crime statistics be forecasted?

+A video walkthrough of the results can be found here: https://youtu.be/z2W3QmReRpw